Director/Screenwriter: Roman Coppola

 By Roderick Heath

 Damn Francis Ford Coppola and his talented family!
-Even if, Nicholas Cage excluded (sometimes), they’re entirely preferable behind the camera to in front of it, they’ve still managed to brew many a sour grape into critical wine.
-Daughter Sofia, of course, survived being skinned alive a trifle excessively for her acting in The Godfather Part III (1990) to become, to my mind, the most interesting American director under 40 today.
+Even if, Nicholas Cage excluded, they’re preferable behind the camera to in front of it, they’ve still managed to brew many a sour grape into critical wine.
+Daughter Sofia, of course, survived being skinned alive a trifle excessively for her acting in The Godfather Part III (1990) to become one of the most interesting American directors today.
 Her older brother Roman came into the family business as an assistant director and editor and made his directorial debut with the barely seen CQ, which I’ve sought out since its release but only just caught up with.
 It was worth the wait and should have been seen back then.
 Where Sofia’s works are cool and poetic, CQ proves lush, ironic, and more openly referential.
 It’s also one of the unsung movies of the decade, a densely packed hour and a half that manages to sum up much of the beauty and the pain of being young and creative.

 CQ is as self-referential as anything Charlie Kaufman has conjured (“Did you really think a car chase could end this film?”
 Andrezej demands of Paul right after a car chase) but far less obnoxiously so, as the edges of true and imagined narrative blur and coalesce.
 Amongst his father’s films, the closest exemplar to Roman’s work is his loopy breakthrough comedy You’re a Big Boy Now (1966), in which a similarly ill-formed young man chased a dream woman, except that where Francis’ film conformed to the traditional template of despoiling the image and setting the hero up with a more modest girl, Roman thankfully sidesteps the standard message, acknowledging that even good relationships must end when the two people don’t fully understand each other.
 In the final scenes, Paul has completed his personal project and is shepherding it to a festival: even if he’s still less famous than Felix DeMarco, his movie holds real promise, and he’s on the threshold of two new projects, which entwine in the film’s last shot, of Valentine frolicking before his camera, now shooting in colour.